Stock Market Crash: How the Worlds Worst Market Timer Succeeded Buying at the Worst Times

 Bob continued to save but was hesitant about investing due to the 1973-74 stock market crash, so he sat out of the market despite watching stock prices rebound magnificently.
 In August 1987, Bob’s entire $46,000 in savings went to Sal along with instructions to buy more of the S&P 500 index fund.
 Shortly after Bob’s big purchase, another stock market crash occurred and the market fell by 30%.
 Bob was cursing his bad luck but again, stood by his promise not to sell, no matter what happened.

 Bob continued to save and found the courage to invest an additional $68,000 in December of 1999.
-Bad judgement Bob.
+Bad judgment Bob.
 Yet another stock market crash occurred resulting in a 50% drop that lasted until 2002.
 By this time, Bob was bald from worry and wondered if he’d be better off taking his savings to the casino and betting red or black on the roulette wheel.
-In the end decided, in for a penny, in for a pound and decided not to stray from his “buy and hold no matter what” strategy.
+In the end, he decided, in for a penny, in for a pound and decided not to stray from his “buy and hold no matter what” strategy.

 In October 2007, Bob was eyeing retirement and decided to stomach one last market investment.
 He withdrew savings of $64,000 and gave Sal his final index fund buy order.
 The market proceeded to fall by 50%.
 Sal thought Bob was the unluckiest investor he’d ever met.